My travel activity in the Corona year of 2020 & thoughts about wanderlust

 After a one-nighter in the Zurich Lake area

-end of May – our son lives here since recently – we spent three days in Bad Ragaz
+end of May – our son has recently started living here – we spent three days in Bad Ragaz

 in the eastern pre Alps the following month.
 We had a fabulous stay at the hotel of the year 2020, awarded by the Gault Millau guide.
 And we had a fantastic dinner at its two Michelin star restaurant Memories by Sven Wassmer.